rashanjotkaur/Competitive_Programming/Sorting_Algorithms/README.md

                with a large set of data.
 For example, Bubble sort is three times slower than Quicksort even for n = 100.

 #### 7a.
 How does Insertion Sort works?
-        1. Insertion Sort is an in-place, stable, comparison-based sorting algorithm.
+         - Insertion Sort is an in-place, stable, comparison-based sorting algorithm.
+         - Insert an element from unsorted array to its correct position in sorted array.
-        2. The idea is to maintain a sub-list which is always sorted.
+         - The idea is to maintain a sub-list which is always sorted.
-        3. An element which is to be 'insert'ed in this sorted sub-list, has to find its appropriate place and then it has to be inserted there.
+         - An element which is to be 'inserted' in this sorted sub-list, has to find its appropriate place and then it has to be inserted there.
            Hence the name, insertion sort.
         4. Steps:
               If it is the first element, it is already sorted.